dhdjksk/CHC-Net/readme.md

 This is the official PyTorch implementation of the paper **"Cross-scale Hierarchical Context-aware YOLO for Small Object Detection in UAV Images"**.

 ## 📖 Introduction
 Detecting small objects in Unmanned Aerial Vehicle (UAV) images remains a major bottleneck due to the inadequate preservation of fine-grained details and limited cross-layer semantic integration.
-To address these challenges, we propose **CHC-YOLO**.
+To address these challenges, we propose **CHCNet**.

 ### ✨ Highlights
 * **CSPP (Cross Stage Partial Pyramid)**: Decouples shallow details and deep semantics to strengthen multi-scale feature modeling.